 Y’all.
 I am SO ready for sweater weather and cozy slow cooker stews!
-To kick the season off, I made this super simple Slow Cooker Hamburger Stew this week.
+To kick the season off, I made this super simple Slow Cooker Hamburger Stew (also known as Poor Man’s Stew) this week.
 It’s nothing fancy, it’s just simple, good, comforting food!
 I love the simplicity of this dish and the flexibility.
-It’s the perfect thing to have simmering away on the weekend as you do your chores or relax and enjoy watching the changing of the seasons. :)
+This ground beef stew is the perfect thing to have simmering away on the weekend as you do your chores or relax and enjoy watching the changing of the seasons. :)

 What’s in Hamburger Stew?

 Hamburger stew is very similar to traditional beef stew, but it’s made with ground beef instead of stew meat.
 Using ground beef is a little bit less expensive than using stew meat, and I like how you get a little bit of beef in every bite!

 In addition to the beef we have a medley of fresh vegetables (carrots, onions, potatoes, peas), beef broth, herbs and spices, plus a little Worcestershire sauce and soy sauce to zhuzh it up a bit.
 It’s incredibly simple, but creates that beautifully subtle slow stewed flavor.

 Why Brown The Hamburger First?

 For this Hamburger Stew recipe, I browned the ground beef in a skillet before adding it to the slow cooker.
 I did this for two reasons.
 The first reason was to render off some of the fat.
 I used 15% fat ground beef and there was quite a bit that needed to be drained away (I actually tested this recipe once without draining the fat and it just ended up far too oily).
 The second reason is that you get a nice browning (maillard reaction) on the beef in the dry environment of a skillet that you do not get in the wet environment of a slow cooker.
 So you’ll get just a little bit more flavor with this extra step!

 Can I Use Different Vegetables?